Review and road test of the Lexus IS

 Cost of Ownership

-On to consider the running costs of the petrol/electric IS 300h hybrid most will want - which make very impressive reading indeed, even against the best of this car's 2.0-litre diesel-powered compact executive saloon rivals.
-The 97g/km CO2 return means a reduction in benefit-in-kind company car tax to just 11%, plus this car won't suffer from the 3% Benefit-in-Kind surcharge that's applied to all diesels.
+On to consider the WLTP-rated running costs of the petrol/electric IS 300h hybrid - which make very impressive reading indeed, even against the best of this car's 2.0-litre diesel-powered compact executive saloon rivals.
+The CO2 return (up to 133g/km) means a VED band 'H' BiK rating, plus this car won't suffer from the 3% Benefit-in-Kind surcharge that's applied to all diesels.
 Independent experts KwikCarCost reckon that a 40% tax payer who opts for an IS 300h will save around £907 a year in tax over the cost of running a comparable Mercedes C220 diesel.

 Affordable running costs and plenty of equipment for example, plus recent tax law changes mean that the pendulum is swinging back towards petrol power once again.
 Add in the arresting looks and a dealer network routinely steeped in praise by every survey going and I think there's room for this Japanese brand to be optimistic about its prospects with this car.
 It's the best small Lexus yet made.
 And that makes it a very desirable thing indeed.